lastefoto-ee/lastefoto-ee.github.io/content/en/project/newborn/index.md

 In this package, the newborn (5-14 days) is the main bias.
 I photograph him from various angles on a posing pillow (beanbag) and props.
 We also take  general family photos and separate frames with mom-dad and brother-sister.

 The photo shoot includes:
-* photo shoot of a newborn on a posing pillow (beanbag) and in the props
-* various set-ups for the newborn
+* various set-ups for the newborn;
 * 17 retouched digital and printed photos 10x15cm;
 _if desired, the choice of photos for retouching is carried out by the Customer_
-* family shots and photos with siblings
+* family shots and photos with siblings;
 * shooting for 2-3 hours in the LasteFoto newborn studio (Peterburi tee 46, Tallinn);
 * USB drive with all retouched photos in individually designed package;
-* retouching of additional photos 9 € / photo
+* retouching of additional photos 9 € / photo;

 Price **290**€